p2p-industries/hyveos/CONTRIBUTING.md

 ## Please contribute!

 This is open source because we want your contributions!

+Please file bug reports, feature requests, expanded and current use cases as well as documentation suggestions.
+All contributions are welcome and we look forward to hear from you!

 If you are interested take a look at open issues or contribute to existing PRs.
 Additionally you can also expand on existing documentation.